Josh-Muli/bambaswap_analytics_2024/README.md

-**SWAPFINTEC KPI ANALYSIS**
+**BAMBASWAP KPI ANALYSIS**

-Period:  January - September 2024
+Period:  October 2024

 # **Introduction**

-SwapFintech is a Kenyan fintech startup that provides a platform for users to instantly convert their airtime to cash and purchase discounted airtime and data bundles.
-Founded with the mission of providing emergency cash to ordinary Kenyans, SwapFintech has quickly become a popular service in the country.
-One of SwapFintech’s key   features is its airtime-to-cash conversion service.
-Users can convert their Safaricom airtime to M-PESA cash  instantly, with a conversion fee of 30% and the user receiving 70% of the airtime value.
-The conversion process  takes less than a minute, making it a convenient option for those in need of quick cash.
+This report provides an in-depth analysis of Bambaswap's key performance indicators (KPIs) from January to October 2024, focusing on Customer Acquisition Rate (CAR), Monthly Recurring Revenue (MRR), Retention Rate, and Customer Lifetime Value (CLV).

-The report analyzes SwapFintech's customer acquisition, retention, and revenue metrics over a nine-month period, providing insight into the company's growth trajectory and customer engagement patterns.
-Key performance indicators (KPIs) such as Customer Acquisition Rate (C.A.R), Customer Conversion Rate (C.C.R), Monthly Recurring Revenue (M.R.R), Retention Rate (R.R), Churn Rate, and Customer Lifetime Value (CLV) were measured to assess the effectiveness of SwapFintech’s strategies in attracting, converting, and retaining customers.
-Early data highlights a period of strong growth in acquisition and conversion, followed by significant fluctuations in customer retention and revenue.
-These metrics reveal critical challenges and opportunities in sustaining customer engagement and maximizing revenue, offering actionable insights into optimizing SwapFintech's long-term growth and profitability.
-This report aims to provide a comprehensive overview of these trends and their implications for future strategic initiatives.
+By examining these KPIs, we aim to understand customer growth trends, revenue sustainability, retention challenges, and overall business health.
+A particular focus is placed on October 2024, where significant shifts in these metrics highlight critical business challenges.

- This analysis is done using the PostgreSql and you can find all the queries here: [Bambaswap Analysis 2024](/https://github.com/Josh-Muli/bambaswap_analytisc_2024/blob/df1a03cdf693e421f8e2e3caf670d7c8e0b01b71/bs_sql_code_2024/)
+This analysis is done using the PostgreSql and you can find all the queries here: [Bambaswap October Analysis 2024](/https://github.com/Josh-Muli/bambaswap_analytisc_2024/blob/df1a03cdf693e421f8e2e3caf670d7c8e0b01b71/bs_sql_code_2024/)

 # **Tools Used**